loomio/loomio_help/content/user_manual/polls/proposal_types/index.md

 'Disagree' and 'block' are often controversial positions to take.
 We encourage you to see them as opportunities to understand where communication has been inadequate, points of view are under-represented, or as a source of valuable insight.

-If things feel tense on a personal level, we recommend that you talk one on one with the person to hear their concerns.
+If things feel tense on a personal level, we recommend that you talk (one-on-one) with the person to hear their concerns.